TurBoss/blt/doc/tree.rst

 -----------

 The **blt::tree** command creates tree data objects.
 A *tree object* is general ordered tree of nodes.
-Each node has both a label and a key-value list of data.
-Data can be heterogeneous, since nodes do not have to contain the same data fields.
-It is associated with a TCL command that you can use to access and modify the its structure and data.
+Each node has both a label and optionally one or more variables.
+Nodes can value different values; node data is not homogenous.
+The tree is associated with a TCL command that you can use to access and modify the its structure and data.
 Tree objects can also be managed via a C API.